APruner-23/Malicious_URL_Detection/README.md

 ## Classifiers
 The 3 types of classifiers that have been chosen for this work are: kNN Classifier, RandomForest Classifier, a Deep Neural Network created via Tensorflow.

+## Features
+Feature extraction and feature analysis has been done, check the colab notebooks for more details on them.